This Side of Paradise (album)

 This Side of Paradise is the second solo studio album released by Ric Ocasek, lead singer and songwriter of the Cars.
 It was released in 1986 by Geffen Records.
 Though it was a solo album, other members of the Cars played significant roles.
 Greg Hawkes plays keyboards and bass throughout the album (he appears on most of Ocasek's solo albums), and also co-wrote "Hello Darkness" (most Cars albums feature one Ocasek/Hawkes tune).
 Benjamin Orr is on backing vocals for three songs.
-Along with Hawkes and Orr, the track "True To You" also features Elliot Easton on guitar.
+Along with Hawkes and Orr, the track "True to You" also features Elliot Easton on guitar.
 Both production and drumming were by Chris Hughes (formerly known as "Merrick", drummer for Adam and the Ants).
-Hughes was the recent producer of Tears for Fears most popular two albums.
+Hughes had been the recent producer of Tears for Fears most popular two albums.
 Steve Stevens from Billy Idol's band plays guitar on over half of the album.

 In addition, Roland Orzabal from Tears for Fears (guitar on "Emotion in Motion"), Tony Levin from King Crimson/Peter Gabriel, Tom Verlaine of Television and G. E. Smith of the Saturday Night Live Band guest on various tracks.

 The first single from the album, "Emotion in Motion", which was aided in its promotion by a video that received heavy airplay on MTV, reached number 1 on the Mainstream Rock Tracks for one week, becoming Ocasek's only solo chart-topper (as a member of the Cars, he topped the chart with the singles "You Might Think" and "Magic" in 1984, and "Tonight She Comes" in 1985).
 Ocasek remains the only member of the Cars to have a number 1 hit single.
+The video for "True to You" also received a fair amount of MTV airplay in late 1986.

 Promotion

 Guitarist G.E.
 Smith's involvement with the album proved convenient when Ocasek assembled a backing band (including Greg Hawkes on keyboards) to appear as musical guest on Saturday Night Live, mostly using the Saturday Night Live Band, which then featured Smith as bandleader.
 Appearing on Episode 3 of Season 12, Ocasek performed "Emotion in Motion" and "Keep on Laughin'".
-Ric also appeared in a comedy sketch starring Dana Carvey's recurring character the Church Lady, who incorrectly introduced him as Keith Richards.
+Ocasek also appeared in a comedy sketch starring Dana Carvey's recurring character the Church Lady, who incorrectly introduced him as Keith Richards.
 After Ocasek corrected her, she then addressed him as "Ricky".
 In her typical way, the Church Lady piously criticized the sensuality of his rock and roll music.